Roche Holding AG (RHHVF) Received its Third Buy in a Row

-After Goldman Sachs and UBS gave Roche Holding AG (Other OTC: RHHVF) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Emmanuel Papadakis maintained a Buy rating on Roche Holding AG yesterday and set a price target of CHF385.00.
-The company’s shares closed last Wednesday at $320.96.
+After Barclays and Deutsche Bank gave Roche Holding AG (Other OTC: RHHVF) a Buy rating last month, the company received another Buy, this time from J.P.
+Morgan.
+Analyst Richard Vosser maintained a Buy rating on Roche Holding AG yesterday and set a price target of CHF375.00.
+The company’s shares closed last Wednesday at $321.75.

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 fur das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.”

-Papadakis has an average return of 5.1% when recommending Roche Holding AG.
+Vosser has an average return of 14.0% when recommending Roche Holding AG.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Roche Holding AG with a $380.67 average price target, implying a 18.5% upside from current levels.
-In a report issued on March 24, UBS also maintained a Buy rating on the stock with a CHF350.00 price target.
+Roche Holding AG has an analyst consensus of Strong Buy, with a price target consensus of $380.14, a 17.6% upside from current levels.
+In a report issued on April 1, Redburn Partners also upgraded the stock to Buy.

 See today’s analyst top recommended stocks >>